Saint-Nicolas-des-Champs, Paris: History

-At the time the abbey and chapel were built, they were outside the city walls, but gradually the city surrounded them, and the chapel was also used by the residents of the new neighbourhood that grew up around the priory.
+At the time when the abbey and chapel were built, they were outside the city walls, but gradually the city surrounded them, and the chapel was also used by the residents of the new neighbourhood that grew up around the priory.
 The church was rebuilt and enlarged at the end of the 12th century.
 The early features of the church, including the west front, the lower bell tower, the seven first traverses of the nave, and the first collateral aisle on the south side.
 These were built between 1420 and 1480 in the Flamboyant late Gothic style.

 As the population continued to grow, the church was enlarged again between 1576 and 1586.
 Additional traverses were added to the nave, as well as double aisles on the lower collateral portions on the north and south, and very decorative portal to the south transept.
 The tower, originally separate, was surrounded by church structure and raised in height.
 All these additions were in the French Renaissance style.

 Another enlargement took place from 1613 to 1615.
 This added two additional traverses to the nave, as well as a double disambulatory with radiating chapels.
 The choir was enlarged and the apse chapel and dome were constructed at the east end.

 The church was closed during the French Revolution, and converted briefly into a Temple devoted to "Hymen and Fidelity".
 Much of the art was destroyed or disappeared.
 In December 1792, a painter and entrepreneur named Croupart received an order from the Revolutionary government to cover with plaster all the murals in a dozen of the chapels, "in order to remove the symbols of feudalism and superstition".
 It became a church again in 1802, and was fully restored between 1823 and 1829.
 It was shut down for three months during the Paris Commune (March–May 1871) and used as a socialist meeting hall.